model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 `std::slice::from_raw_parts(p.offset(i), i - j)`. `i` must be smaller or equal than `j`.

-Because lvalues are restricted to using projections only Kani must break encapsulation here.
-If need be we may reference fields that are usually hidden, without an error from the compiler.
+Because lvalues are restricted to using projections only, Kani must break encapsulation here.
+If need be we can reference fields that are usually hidden, without an error from the compiler.

-See also discussion on conditions in assigns clauses in

 [^side-effects]: Code used in contracts is required to be side effect free which
     means it must not perform I/O, mutate memory (`&mut` vars and such) and (de)allocate heap memory.
 This is enforced by the verifier, see the discussion in the [future](#future-possibilities) section.

-What is the scope of this RFC?
-Which use cases do you have in mind?
-Explain how users will interact with it.
-Also please include:

 ## Detailed Design